 Key responsibilities: Policy and Strategic Direction of the school; Financial Accounting Officer; Personnel; reporting to the Full Governing Body; Ofsted and School Improvement Priorities.

 Mr McCulley read Expressive Arts with English Studies at the University of Stirling, where he also completed his teacher training.
 He then trained in Musical Theatre at the Royal Scottish Academy of Music and Drama.

 Mr McCulley has taught in city and rural contexts, worked on school improvement at the local authority, on the National Curriuclum (QCA) and as a Senior Researcher (DfE).
 He is a founding member of the Chartered College of Teaching and his contribution to Arts education was recognised in 2017 when he was elected as a Fellow of the Royal Society of Arts.

-Key responsibilities: Curriuclum and Standards; Quality Assurance Programme; CPD/staff support; Cover; KS4 Pathways (Options); Data, Reporting and Assessment; Catch-up premium; Pupil Premium; the Strategic Priorities of the Extended Leadership Team; Educational Visits Lead; Teacher Recruitment; ADSL; Web Compliance & Social Media; Specialist Leader in Education.
+Key responsibilities: Curriuclum and Standards; CPD/staff support; Cover; KS4 Pathways (Options); Data, Reporting and Assessment; Catch-up premium; Pupil Premium; Strategic Priorities of the Extended Leadership Team; Educational Visits Lead; Teacher Recruitment; ADSL; Web Compliance & Social Media; Specialist Leader in Education.

 Mrs Anne Alsop BSc (Hons), DipM, DipMRS [City, London]

 Mrs Alsop studied Business at City University, London and brings a wealth of professional experience to the team at Henley-in-Arden School.

 Previously Mrs Alsop has worked in senior management at large multinational companies such as IBM, The Stock Exchange and Microsoft.